BenSwanepoel965/WyzeTalk/README.md

 The .yamllint file is used to tweak and alter the formatting rules used to check the validity of the provided .yaml file.
 Based off of the errors provided, the linter will then make passes through the erroneous file and attempt to fix them.
 After each pass, the formatting check is run again afterwhich the linting process proceeds again if errors are still present.

-Currently, the linter is able to fix the following formatting errors:
+Currently, as of 09/07/2025, the linter is able to fix the following syntactical formatting errors:

-1. Indentation
+1. General indentation
 2. Spacing before and after colons
 3. Trailing spaces at end of lines
 4. Missing '---' at the start of the document
 5. Line length - set at 120 characters but brought up as warning.

-To run this whenever you save a yml file you will need to install the Run on Save extension in VSCode (https://marketplace.visualstudio.com/items?itemName=emeraldwalk.RunOnSave).
-Then add the following section to your settings.json file
+To run this whenever you save a .yaml file you will need to install the Emeraldwalk RunOnSave extension in VSCode (https://marketplace.visualstudio.com/items?itemName=emeraldwalk.RunOnSave).
+Then add the following section to your user settings.json file (accessed through CTRL + p and searching for it in the popup bar)

 ```json
 "emeraldwalk.runonsave": {